-16.4.4.2 Clock Stretching for 10-bit Slave Receive Mode (SEN = 1)
+16.4.4.2 Clock Stretching for 10-Bit Slave Receive Mode (SEN = 1)

-In 10-bit Slave Receive mode during the address sequence, clock stretching automatically takes place but CKP is not cleared.
+In 10-Bit Slave Receive mode during the address sequence, clock stretching automatically takes place but CKP is not cleared.
 During this time, if the UA bit is set after the ninth clock, clock stretching is initiated.
-The UA bit is set after receiving the upper byte of the 10-bit address and following the receive of the second byte of the 10-bit address with the $R\overline{\rm W}$ bit cleared to '0'.
+The UA bit is set after receiving the upper byte of the 10-bit address and following the receive of the second byte of the 10-bit address with the R/W bit cleared to '0'.
 The release of the clock line occurs upon updating SSPADD.
-Clock stretching will occur on each data receive sequence as described in 7-bit mode.
+Clock stretching will occur on each data receive sequence as described in 7-Bit Slave mode.